On the dynamics of endomorphisms of the direct product of two free groups: Dynamics at the infinity

-It follows, as in the type IV case, that $\Phi$ is coarse-median preserving if and only if both $\phi$ and $\psi$ are.
+Finally, if $\Phi$ is a type VII endomorphism defined as $(x,y)\Phi=(y\psi,x\phi)$, then, proceeding as in the type IV case, we obtain that $\Phi$ is coarse-median preserving if and only if both $\phi$ and $\psi$ are.
 Since, in view of Proposition \ref{cmphomo} this is equivalent to having injective or trivial $\phi$ and $\psi$.
 These are precisely the uniformly continuous type VII endomorphisms of $F_n\times F_m$ (see \cite[Proposition 6.2]{[Car23b]}). \\

 We will now denote by $d_1$ the prefix metric on $F_n$, by $d_2$ the prefix metric on $F_m$ and by $d$ the product metric obtained by taking $d_1$ and $d_2$ in the factors.
 We can now prove the main result of the section.